MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users/New-MgBetaUserOutlookTaskFolderTask.md

 ## SYNOPSIS
 Create an Outlook task in the specified task folder.
-The POST method always ignores the time portion of startDateTime and dueDateTime in the request body, and assumes the time nto be always midnight in the specified time zone.
+The POST method always ignores the time portion of startDateTime and dueDateTime in the request body, and assumes the time \nto be always midnight in the specified time zone.
+This API is available in the following national cloud deployments.

 ## SYNTAX